Acomb, North Yorkshire: Notable residents

 The renowned 18th century painter and engraver, Thomas Stothard, spent part of his education in Acomb, staying with his uncle in the village, before moving on to Tadcaster.
 His uncle left him in the care of a local widow and nurse, named Mrs Stainburn, who supplemented her income by teaching local children.
 He depicted the widow in his illustration of the poem Schoolmistress by William Shenstone.

 Sir Charles Burdet, 4th Baronet of Burthwaite, is recorded as living in Acomb in 1777.

-The English romantic poet, Charlotte Richardson (née Smith), lived most of her life in Acomb.
-She was published mostly in The Gentleman's Magazine and the subscription paper, Poems on Different Occasions writing chiefly about domestic service and religion.
+The English romantic poet, Charlotte Richardson (née Smith), spent parts of her life and died in Acomb.
+She was published mostly in The Gentleman's Magazine and in her own two books of poems, 'Poems Written on Different Occasions' and 'Poems Chiefly Composed Under the Pressure if Severe Illness' writing chiefly about domestic service, religion and the politics of the day.
 Born in York on 5 March 1775, she attended a school for girls preparing for domestic service.
-After a long illness she died at her Acomb home on 26 September 1825.
+After a long illness she died in Acomb on 26 September 1825.

 Award-winning novelist, Justin Hill, lived in Acomb for much of his childhood.
 His father, Reg Hill, was headmaster at Our Lady's Roman Catholic School, on Windsor Garth, from 1976 to 1995.